adobe-rnd/aem-martech/README.md

     dataLayer: true, // whether to use the Adobe Client Data Layer (ACDL)
     dataLayerInstanceName: 'adobeDataLayer', // the name of the global ACDL instance
     launchUrls: [], // the list of Launch containers to load
-    personalization: true, // whether to apply page personalization from Adobe Target (AT) },
+    personalization: true, // whether to apply page personalization from Adobe Target (AT) or Adobe Journey Optimizer (AJO) },
 );
 ```